ryanfreckleton/gitlab-ce/doc/development/documentation/styleguide.md

 ### Text for documentation requiring version text

-- For features that need to declare the GitLab version that the feature was introduced.
-Text similar to the following should be added immediately below the heading as a blockquote:
+- For features that need to declare the GitLab version in which the feature was introduced, use text similar to the following, immediately below the heading as a blockquote:

     ```md
     > Introduced in GitLab 11.3.